All Saints Day

 A saint is someone who the Church believes is in heaven with God.
 When we declare that someone has been “canonised” (in Latin: canonizare: “admit to the authoritative list”) we are saying that because of the way they lived their Christian lives God could not deny them heaven, so they have to be added to the roster of recognized saints.
 Wrongly, we often think Saints are perfect, but in fact their greatest witness is how they coped with the difficulties of life and how they reflected in a variety of ways the love of God.

 We hallow what God has done through them because we hope to join them.
 St Paul thought saints were everywhere.
 I think he was right, canonised or otherwise.
 For most of us, sanctity and martyrdom will not come in dramatic ways.
 The daily routine of looking after a sick child or spouse or elderly parent, or of living with a mental, physical, emotional or spiritual illness, or bearing the scourge of being unemployed, homeless or addicted, or being unable to shake off the feeling that we are unlovable: they all bring with them the reality of sharing in the lot of the martyrs and the saints.

 This is the holy cloud of witnesses who saw God in this world and are now fully alive to him in the next, cheering us on in this life and all the way to the next.

-Rev Dr Richard Leonard SJ is the author of 12 books.
-His most recent is The Law of Love: modern Words for Ancient Wisdom.
-Paulist Press 2021.
+Richard Leonard SJ is the author of The Law of Love: Modern Words for Ancient Wisdom (Paulist Press).